 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of ponatinib in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ponatinib in the elderly.
-However, elderly patients are more likely to have unwanted effects (eg, decreased appetite, extra fluid, muscle spasms, trouble breathing), which may require caution in patients receiving ponatinib.
+However, elderly patients are more likely to have unwanted effects (eg, decreased appetite, extra fluid, muscle spasms, trouble breathing), which may require caution and an adjustment in the dose for patients receiving ponatinib.

 |All Trimesters||D||Studies in pregnant women have demonstrated a risk to the fetus.
 However, the benefits of therapy in a life threatening situation or a serious disease, may outweigh the potential risk.|

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.